 - Participation in the OAS CAHPS Survey may be used to meet state or other regulations that require a patient satisfaction survey to be conducted regularly.
 Check with your state or accreditation bodies on such regulations.

-In the CY 2019 Final Rule (Final Rule), CMS plans to continue voluntary implementation of the OAS CAHPS Survey throughout 2019.
+In the CY 2021 Final Rule (Final Rule), CMS plans to continue voluntary implementation of the OAS CAHPS Survey throughout 2021.
 The OPPS and ASC Rules are updated annually.
-The CY 2019 Rule reflects participation information for the 2019 data collection period (CY 2021 payment determination).
-Any updates on OAS CAHPS Survey participation will be posted on this website after each Rule is published in the Federal Register.
+The CY 2021 Rule reflects participation information for the 2021 data collection period (CY 2023 payment determination).